LittleDijkstraZ/Probing-for-NLE/README.md

             - Loss Function: MSE(RNN($E_m$) - max_shap)
 - Issues:
     1. For extractive question answering, there's a context for which SHAP score can be based on.
 But for commonsense reasoning, extra knowledge is required.
 Hence, merely providing $Q$ for SHAP score calculation might be a problem.
+        - Solution 0:
+            - Ideas:
+                - Start with extractive question answering: Q+C -> E+A
+            - Steps:
+                - Obtain highest SHAP for the question and the context SHAP(Q,C|A_m)
+                - Train a probe for predicting the highest SHAP given the explanation
         - Solution 1:
             - Ideas:
                 - Calculate SHAP for the explanations as well